th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 ### Install components of th2

-Set Kubernetes cluster hostname in environment variable (leave empty if you have no configured DNS name):
+Set Kubernetes cluster hostname via environment variable (leave it empty if you have no configured DNS name):

 ```shell
 K8S_HOSTNAME=<cluster-hostname>